devzohaib/Recomendation-Engine-in-python/README.md

 * Jaccard distance
 *  cosine similarity

 and how to evaluate the quality of recommendations on test data using the root mean square error (RMSE).
-By the end of this course, you’ll have built your very own movie recommendation engine and be able to apply your Python skills to create these systems for any industry.
+By completing this project, you’ll have built your very own movie recommendation engine and be able to apply your Python skills to create these systems for any industry.